antonia-white/game-base/README.md

 __Add Game__

   - Clicking the '+ add game' button on the games page will navigate the user to the add game form.
-  - The form requires users to input a game title, select a game genre from the dropdown and provide a release date.
+  - The form requires users to input a game title, select a game genre from the drop-down and provide a release date.
 The user may also chose to provide details on the game's developer, what console(s) the game can be played on, if the game is singleplayer or not, and finally provide an image url - for aesthetic display.
   - The user will not be able to create a new instance of a game record if the title already exists in their collection of games i.e., a user will not be able to have duplicate entries of one game.
   - Once the user clicks 'add game' and all the required fields have been filled, the game record is added to the database and the game will be displayed on the users Games tab (above).